Contract Costs (IFRS 15)

 Contrastingly, discretionary annual bonuses — contingent upon factors like annual sales targets, the entity’s overall profitability, and individual performance assessments — are not recognised as assets.
 The rationale behind this is the discretionary nature of these bonuses.
 They are influenced by broader considerations, including the financial success of the entity and the performance of individual employees.
 Consequently, such bonuses do not qualify as genuinely incremental or directly linked to specific contracts, thus differing from the aforementioned incremental costs.

-If an entity incurs incremental costs on contract modification, these costs should still be recognised as an asset, even if the modification is deemed part of the existing contract.
+If an entity incurs incremental costs on contract modification, these costs should still be recognised as an asset, even if the modification is accounted for as a part of the existing contract.
 This is not explicitly mentioned in IFRS 15, but it’s widely accepted as IFRS 15 doesn’t restrict the requirements to initial costs only.

 Non-incremental costs can be recognised as an asset only if they are explicitly billable to the customer, irrespective of whether the contract is obtained (IFRS 15.91-93).
 If not, they should be charged to P/L as incurred.
 Examples of non-incremental costs include due diligence costs or costs related to proposals and negotiations, such as travel and accommodation expenses.